 My construction techniques require that the stile and rail stock be exactly the same thickness (3/4 in. or very close to it).
 The tenons and grooves are made with two saw cuts, one cut relative to each face.
 This process centers the tenons and grooves in each stile and rail, and it eliminates alignment issues that typically occur when making cuts relative to only one face.
 This is why it's critical that the stile and rail stock be the same thickness.

 The overall size of each door is determined by a few factors.
 The first is the size of the cabinet opening.
 I always try to make doors close to twice as tall as they are wide; they look and function best when made in these proportions.
 That means using two doors over wide cabinet openings.

 The next factors in determining the door size are....

-Click here to download this complete article as a pdf.
+READ MORE: Click here to download the complete story with photos as a pdf file.